Home

 SAS Institute

-The largest private software company in the world runs on a simple bet: treat people like capable adults and they do their best work.
-So it offers a 35-hour week, sick days nobody counts, and a campus with its own doctor and childcare.
+Long the largest private software company in the world, SAS runs on a simple bet: treat people like capable adults and they do their best work.
+Its employee model has included a 35-hour week, sick days nobody counts, and a campus with its own doctor and childcare.

 Semco